In This Section

-Students with special dietary and nutritional concerns or needs may seek advice from the medical providers.
-Examples of conditions that present nutritional challenges for students may include: diabetes, hypoglycemia, gastrointestinal conditions, adverse effects from medications, and issues concerning undesired weight gain or weight loss.
+Students with special dietary and nutritional concerns or needs may seek advice from the medical providers, who also may have access to advice from an on-campus nutritionist.
+Examples of conditions that present nutritional challenges for students may include: diabetes, hypoglycemia, gastrointestinal conditions, adverse effects from medications, and issues concerning undesired weight gain or weight loss..

 The Student Health Center has an on-site laboratory for urinalysis, throat cultures, urine cultures, rapid strep testing, rapid mono testing and pregnancy testing.
 Blood drawn and other lab specimens are collected for evaluation and sent to either Quest Diagnostic or LabCorp Laboratories

 The Student Health Center does not bill the student’s health insurance for labs.
 However, both LabCorp and Quest Diagnostics will directly bill the student’s insurance for their laboratory services.
 Students may also use the Outpatient Laboratory Services at the Hospital of the University of Pennsylvania Perlman Center or other lab centers located throughout the Philadelphia area.